What Is Mic Monitoring and Why Is It Important?

 In this case, users often increase their volume far too much, which causes audio quality issues and volume jumps.

-On Mac, if you want to enable mic-monitoring, there are some programs that allow you to do this, such as Quicktime.
+On Mac, if you want to enable mic-monitoring, some programs allow you to do this, such as Quicktime.

 Mic Monitoring on Windows 10